 For 40 years, Finz & Finz, P.C. has fought for the rights of injured New Yorkers.
 Our nationally recognized legal team has obtained record-breaking verdicts and settlements on behalf of our clients.
 In every case, we make sure each of our clients receives the personalized attention they deserve.

-While you focus on your recovery, let our New York City injury attorneys defend your right to full and fair compensation.
+While you focus on your recovery, let our New York City personal injury attorneys defend your right to full and fair compensation.
 Contact Finz & Finz, P.C., today to get started with a free, no-obligation consultation.
 You pay nothing unless we win your case.